Language: EN

 DelegateType multidelegate = MyDelegate1 + MyDelegate2;

-We can see it better with an example.
-Let’s suppose we have two methods, Method1 and Method2, both receiving a string.
-On the other hand, we have a MyDelegate definition that matches the signature of these methods.
+We see it better with an example.
+Let’s suppose we have two methods, Method1 and Method2, both of which take a string.
+On the other hand, we have a definition of MyDelegate that matches the signature of these methods.

-We can create an instance of MyDelegate called multidelegate that executes both methods, creating two delegates and combining them with +.
+We can create an instance of MyDelegate called multidelegate that executes both methods by creating two delegates and combining them with +.

 static void Method1(string message)